crate/cratedb-mcp/README.md

 ```shell
 CRATEDB_MCP_TRANSPORT=sse cratedb-mcp
 ```
-Note: If you are unable to use `uv tool install`, please use `uv run cratedb-mcp` to acquire and run the package ephemerally.

 ### Anthropic Claude
 To use the MCP version within Claude Desktop, you can use the following configuration: